Holiday Driving Tips

 • Small changes make a big difference when you spend a long time in one position.

-If you feel discomfort make changes to you posture, seating and steering wheel set-up to improve your support and comfort.
+If you feel discomfort make changes to your posture, seating and steering wheel set-up to improve your support and comfort.

 • Toes follow nose